SAP-samples/btp-azure-opensap/Week2/Unit1/README.md

 # Setting up the development environment

 The objective of the exercise is to setup the development environment for the following units and weeks.
+Specifically, for this Unit, this means that you will sign up for the Microsoft 365 programme and create a Sharepoint page, which is required for Unit 2.
+PDF files coming from a S/4HANA system will be stored there.

 ....